 Who can help me if I have difficulties depositing materials in cIRcle?

 For other cIRcle-related inquiries, contact the cIRcle Office.

 How will people find work that I deposit in cIRcle?

 Web search engines make it quick and easy to find scholarly work deposited in cIRcle.
-Google, Google Scholar, and Yahoo regularly crawl and index cIRcle and other digital repositories around the world.
+Google and Google Scholar, for example, regularly crawl and index cIRcle and other digital repositories around the world.

 Your scholarly work is also searchable from the cIRcle homepage.
 The search interface supports Author, Title, Keyword, Abstract and full-text searches.
 Try a search now using cIRcle's Advanced Search feature!

 Your department can add links to cIRcle from its homepage, and you can do the same from any personal webpage you may have set up.

 Other online indexers or content harvesters like OAIster and CARL provide additional access to your materials.
 These services gather content into large databases that act like library catalogues.
 However, these all go beyond providing access to the holdings of just one institution.
 For example, OAIster provides access to more than 30 million records from 1,500 contributors (as of April 2016).